JoHuang/git-json-api/README.md

 ## Deployment

 A Docker container is available at [artcom/git-json-api](https://hub.docker.com/r/artcom/git-json-api/).
-Using the Dockerfile, the service can also be deployed using [Dokku](http://dokku.viewdocs.io/dokku/).
+Using the `Dockerfile`, the service can also be deployed using [Dokku](http://dokku.viewdocs.io/dokku/).